tyalau/react-fcm-playground/README.md

 This project is deployed to Firebase Hosting using GitHub Actions.

-You can find thecode workflow at:
+You can find the workflow at:
 [`.github/workflows/firebase-hosting.yml`](.github/workflows/firebase-hosting-merge.yml)